Loading...

 Portion Control

-Engage in a short walk or some light exercise after eating to help your body use up the glucose more efficiently.
+Engage in a short walk or light exercise after your meal.
+Physical activity can help in utilizing the glucose from your bloodstream more efficiently.

 Mindful Eating